Alexander-Matte/dockerized-journal/README.md

 This will create and start the containers in detached mode, allowing you to continue using your terminal.
 Access the Application

+To stop the containers, run:

+    docker-compose down

+### !!!
+IMPORTANT !!!
+Before the application can function completely, you must import the sample database before trying to login/signup.
+See Sample database section below.

 Once the containers are running, access the Journal CRUD application in your web browser:

 - [Journal App](http://localhost:8888)
 - [PhpMyAdmin](http://localhost:8886)

-To stop the containers, run:

-    docker-compose down

 ## Sample database
+Login using the following credentials
+- Server: mysql-db
+- Username: root
+- Password: root
+- Database: journal

-Within the sampleDB you will find a file in which you can import as a sample database for the application.
-Visit (http://localhost:8887) and use the import tool to import the sample DB.
+Within the sampleDB folder you will find a file in which you can import as a sample database for the application.
+Visit http://localhost:8886 and use the import tool to import the sample DB.

 ## Notes

 - The Journal application is now accessible at http://localhost:8888.
 - PhpMyAdmin provides a user-friendly interface for database manipulation at http://localhost:8886.
+- Every user in the sample database has the same password which is **Pa$$w0rd!**

 ## Contributions